W.E. Chilton II House

 W. E. Chilton II House is a historic home located at Charleston, West Virginia.
 It is a neo-Georgian stone house designed by nationally known architect William Lawrence Bottomley and built in 1933, for W. E. Chilton II and his wife Nancy Ruffner Chilton.
 The 2 1/2-story central block of the house is flanked symmetrically by single-story wings.

 In front of the west facade is a 90 foot by 90 foot walled forecourt paved in flagstone and Belgian block and cobblestones that were originally used on Philadelphia streets.

+The house remains a private residence.

 It was listed on the National Register of Historic Places in 1984 as part of the South Hills Multiple Resource Area.